THE BASICS:

 What dog breed is Dottie?

-Dottie is a pedigree (purebred) smooth coat Brussels Griffon Bruxellois.
-Due to her unique appearance, Dottie is often mistaken for a cross-breed, most are shocked to learn that Dottie is a pedigree, papered Griffon from a registered DogsNZ (formerly NZKC) breeder.
-Some of her features are different to other Griffons due to her Dwarfism.
+Due to her unique appearance, she is often mistaken for a crossbred dog, some of her features are different to other Griffons due to her Dwarfism.

 What gender is Dottie?

-Female, spayed.
+Female, she's spayed.

 Dottie was born on 27th May 2019.

-Her “gotcha” day was 12th September 2019 (at almost 4-5 months old).
+Her “gotcha” day was 12th September 2019 (at almost 4-5 months old approx).

 What medical conditions has Dottie been diagnosed with?